Installing ONLYOFFICE Workspace Enterprise components on separate servers

 bash workspace-enterprise-install.sh -h

-To learn more on how to use all the available script parameters, please refer to this article.
+For further information on the available script parameters, refer to this article.

-Once the installation is finished, you can check ONLYOFFICE Workspace Enterprise Edition for correct work.
-Open a browser and enter the local network computer IP address (please do not use either localhost or 127.0.0.1 network address for the same computer where you have ONLYOFFICE Workspace Enterprise Edition installed, use its IP address in the local network instead) in the browser address bar.
-ONLYOFFICE Workspace Enterprise Edition must be up and running, indicating the successful installation.
+Once the installation is finished, you can check ONLYOFFICE Workspace Enterprise for correct work.
+Open a browser and enter the local network computer IP address (please do not use either localhost or 127.0.0.1 network address for the same computer where you have ONLYOFFICE Workspace Enterprise installed, use its IP address in the local network instead) in the browser address bar.
+ONLYOFFICE Workspace Enterprise should be up and running, confirming that the installation was successful.

 Article with the tag: